pantheon-systems/documentation/source/content/guides/local-development/04-jenkins.md

 1. Leave the **API URL** as `https://api.github.com`, click the **Credentials** drop-down menu, and then select your GitHub credentials.

-1. Click **Test Connection** and you should see the GitHub username which created the token.
+1. Click **Test Connection** to view the GitHub username that created the token.

 1. Click **Save**.

 ### Create the Jenkins Project

-1. Log into the Jenkins dashboard as an admin user and click **New Item**.
+1. Log in to the Jenkins dashboard as an admin user and click **New Item**.

     ![Jenkins dashboard](../../../images/integrations/jenkins_dash.png)